Lipstick Leather: 1976 Cadillac Coupe DeVille 66K Survivor – Sold?

 This is the seller’s current description:

 “1976 Cadillac Coupe Deville with only 66,000 original miles.
-Wo owner car, the previous owner has owned it for 24 years.
+Two-owner car.
+The previous owner has owned it for 24 years.
 It runs and drives excellently.
 It runs, drives, and shifts just like it should!
 The interior is in excellent shape, with no rips, stains, or tears in the leather.
 The headliner is intact.
 It is fully loaded with leather, power seats, power locks, power windows, a right side mirror, an 8-track radio, rear defrost, tilt and telescoping steering wheel, cruise control, delay wipers, opera lights, etc., it turns heads everywhere! clean title.”

 Here’s the seller’s original description from the fall of 2022: